 Southern Athletics League

-Radley hosted the 4th SAL fixture of 2017 at Tilsley Park on Sat and came away victorious with a comfortable win.
+Radley AC hosted the 4th round SAL match at Tilsley Park on Saturday.

-Radley took a small team to Reading for its second SAL fixture of the season.
+Radley AC had an early start and a long trip to Plymouth for their second SAL fixture of the season.